I sure wonder if STMI is going to misrepresent any information! I sure hope not :]

 That looks like a match.
 Let's try it now.

-Stymie, can you keep an eye on Brunhilde for me?
+Stymie, can you keep an eye on Brunhilda for me?

 I don't want her to get lost.